-where $L = \hbar qt_{0}/m = \Delta x$ has units of length~[\onlinecite{AtomInterExpHolger}] and $\ket{\tilde{\psi}} = U^{F}\ket{\psi_{t = 0}}$. $\hbar q$ is the momentum kick for both the first two pulses. $L$ characterizes the difference in position between the top and bottom paths.
-Also, note that one of the operators $U^{T}$ in Eq. \ref{eq:CoherencePathDiff} has been shifted by $L$ with respect to the other, reflecting the expected location of the atoms in the other path.
-We note that a typical (non-trapped) atom interferometer has $U^{T}= \textbf{I}$ and the interferometer phase is just the prefactor in Equation \ref{eq:CoherencePathDiff}.
+where $\ket{\tilde{\psi}} = \hat{U}^{F}\ket{\psi_{t = 0}}$. $\hbar q$ is the momentum kick for both the first two pulses.
+Note that one of the operators $\hat{U}^{T}$ in Eq.~\ref{eq:CoherencePathDiff} has been shifted by $L$ with respect to the other, reflecting the expected location of the atoms in the other path.
+We note that a typical (non-trapped) atom interferometer has $\hat{U}^{T}= \textbf{I}$ and the interferometer phase is just the prefactor in Equation~\ref{eq:CoherencePathDiff}.

-Experimentally, the coherence $C$ is measured by obtaining the population of atoms of a particular state at the end of the interferometer sequence~[\onlinecite{AtomInterExpHolger}].
-From Eq. \ref{eq:CoherencePathDiff}, it can be seen that $C$ can be observed as long as $gL \neq 0$; if there were no path difference, then $C = 1$.
+Experimentally, the coherence $C$ is measured by obtaining the population of atoms of a particular state at the end of the interferometer sequence~\cite{AtomInterExpHolger}.
+From Eq.~\ref{eq:CoherencePathDiff}, it can be seen that $C$ can be observed as long as $gL \neq 0$; if there were no path difference, then $C = 1$.
 It must be noted that $L$ is not a fundamental experimental quantity; that is, it depends on experimentally controllable quantities $q$ and $t_{0}$.
-If $L$ is to be varied, we can either manipulate the pulse for a different value of $q$, or vary $t_{0}$ by changing the launch velocity of the atom cloud~[\onlinecite{AtomInterExpHolger}].
-It is also important to recognize that $q$ is non-trivially related to the wavelength of the laser light and the choice of atom~[\onlinecite{AtomInterLightPulses}].
+If $L$ is to be varied, we can either manipulate the pulse for a different value of $q$, or vary $t_{0}$ by changing the launch velocity of the atom cloud~\cite{AtomInterExpHolger}.
+It is also important to recognize that $q$ is related to the wavelength of the laser light, which in turn is determined by the choice of atom~\cite{AtomInterLightPulses}.